Dirac231/BCHamming/README.md

 The purpose of the Hamming code is to be used when the errors are uncommon because it can only correct at most two of them.
 The number of errors that the Reed-Solomon code is able to correct is proportional to the lenght of the message, making it the best choice for noisier scenarios.

-## How we divided the work

-We used the built-in method of github [projects](https://github.com/Dirac231/BCHamming/projects/1?fullscreen=true) to track and coordinate the work to do.